chad-ermacora/sensor-control-center/README.md

 PC Control Center - WIP
 -----------------------
-Demo screen shot of the program (Version Alpha.19.1) and some of its functions.

 ##### Some of the features include
 - Change sensor's configuration
 - Change sensor hostname (Used in database as sensor name)